veracity/veracity-documentation/sections/dataworkbench/tenantpage.md

 ## System account access tab
 The **System account access** tab gives tenant admins visibility and control over system accounts connected to the tenant.

-A **system account connected to a tenant has read and write access to all data in all workspaces of that tenant**
+A system account connected to a tenant has read and write access to all data in all workspaces of that tenant.

 If you need help creating or configuring a system account, contact the Data Workbench support team.